ForEvolve/forevolve.github.io/_posts/en/2017-09-18-design-patterns-web-api-service-and-repository-part-11.md

 - When asking for the `ITableStorageRepository<NinjaEntity>` service, the system should return a `TableStorageRepository<NinjaEntity>` instance.
 - To build that instance, we will also need an `ITableStorageSettings` which will be a `TableStorageSettings` instance.

-The `ITableStorageSettings` is a simple class:
+The `ITableStorageSettings` is a simple interface:

 ``` csharp
 public interface ITableStorageSettings : IStorageSettings